 Oh, and I suppose I should tell you a little about my debut novel, The Bark Peeler’s Daughter.
 Here is the movie trailer version:

 When her aging mother reveals a long-guarded secret and her smart but despondent daughter reaches a breaking point of her own, a conflict-averse woman must come to grips with her past as the child of a poor, troubled religious zealot.
 She is faced with an impossible choice: whether to embrace her mother and the repressive, bigoted church she was raised in or to shake off her past and give her daughter the unconditional love she desperately needs.
-Set in the lush green of the Pacific Northwest’s rugged coast and and told in flashbacks, The Bark Peeler’s Daughter explores the ways violence toward women reverberates across generations and tells the story of one woman’s struggle to decide once and for all who she is and what she stands for.
+Set in the lush green of the Pacific Northwest’s rugged coast, The Bark Peeler’s Daughter explores the ways violence toward women reverberates across generations and tells the story of one woman’s struggle to decide once and for all who she is and what she stands for.

 I’d be honored if you’d join me as I continue this journey of blogging, writing and reflecting on life.
 I am especially interested in how you feel about the things I blog about and am looking forward to getting to know you.